timgrahame/Capstone/README.md

 	pip install -r requirements.txt
 	```

 	This will install all of the required packages included within the `requirements.txt` file.
+Alternatively, running ./setup.sh should install all dependencies.

 ## Database Description